sisyphusisstillcarrying/Java_Basis/oracle_syntax_overview/00_Basics_Java.md

 ### In Java, there is only pass by value.
 There is no pass by reference because even though a variable might hold a reference to an object, that object reference is a value that represents the object's location in memory.
 Object references are therefore passed by value.

-An object with no reference variable will be removed by the garbage collector.
+An object with no reference variable will be removed by the `garbage collector`.

 ![alt text](images/garbage-collection-reference-counting.jpg)